Porsche 356SL: History

 The 356SL cars have been produced and modified over a period of 3 years.
-In 1951 one prototype for testing purposes was built and Porsche commissioned Reutter and Dannenhauer & Strauss to each built two racing cars for the 24 Hours of Le Mans and other racing events.
+In 1951 one prototype for testing purposes was built and Porsche commissioned Reutter and Dannenhauer & Stauss to each built two racing cars for the 24 Hours of Le Mans and other racing events.
 Le Mans regulations required the cars to be available for sale to customers so two cars where prepared in the same year for private entry into various races making them the first dedicated customer racing cars from Porsche.
 Several cars where crashed and the parts were used to repair other cars.
-At the end of the 1951 season the remaining 3 racing cars have been exported to Max Hoffman in the USA and all three cars still exists in private collections.
+At the end of the 1951 season the remaining 3 racing cars have been exported to Max Hoffman in the US and all three cars still exists in private collections.
 In 1952 another four cars were built by Reutter for the 1952 racing season and in 1953 one car was rebuilt for the Le Mans race.
 By that time all remaining chassis and bodies from the Gmund period were used and the focus of the Porsche factory team and its customers had shifted to the new Porsche 550 spyder.